Cheap Car Insurance After a Bad Driving Record

 State Farm and GEICO offer the best rates for drivers with speeding tickets, with minimum coverage at just $56 monthly.
 Both insurers undercut competitors by $12 per month, saving drivers with speeding violations $144 annually.
 USAA beats these rates but only serves military members, veterans and their families.

-Travelers provides the most affordable full coverage at $129 monthly, 23% below the national median, while State Farm and GEICO remain competitive at $131 and $132.
-These three insurers maintain reasonable rates even after speeding tickets, making them strong options whether you need basic liability or comprehensive protection.
+Travelers offers the cheapest full coverage at $129 monthly, 23% below the national median.
+State Farm and GEICO charge $131 and $132.
+All three keep rates competitive after speeding tickets for both basic liability and comprehensive coverage.

 Compare quotes from the insurers below to find your lowest rate after a speeding ticket: